Back to blog

 <Input _android={{ numberOfLines: 4 }} _web={{ width: "48" }} width="80%" />

-Platform props override other props when the particular platform is true as they top the precedence level
+Platform props override other props when the particular platform is active, as they take precedence.

 import React from "react";